Bi-national electricity transmission facility

 The North Sea Link (NSL) is a new interconnector that will enable a bi-directional flow of renewable electricity between the UK and Norway.
 Construction on the project commenced in March 2015 and the new interconnector is scheduled to be online in 2021.

-The project is being developed jointly by National Grid North Sea Link, a wholly owned subsidiary of National Grid, and Statnett, the Norwegian power grid developer and operator.
-The project will enable the UK to import hydropower from Norway and enable the latter to import wind power from the former.
+The project is being developed jointly by National Grid North Sea Link, a wholly-owned subsidiary of National Grid, and Norwegian power grid developer and operator Statnett.
+The project will enable hydropower to be imported to the UK from Norway, while wind power will be imported to Norway from the UK.

-The NSL project involves the installation of 720km of subsea cables, 10km of onshore cables, and construction of a converter station at both ends.
+The NSL project involves the installation of 720km of subsea cables, 10km of onshore cables and the construction of converter stations at both ends.
 The interconnector is touted to become the longest facility of its kind.

 The overall investment in the project is estimated to be €2bn ($2.2bn).
 As part of the European Commission’s Projects of Common Interest (PCIs), the project received a €31m ($34m approximately) grant to support the early-stage engineering studies.